Candle

 All of our candles are designed to burn at an optimum rate.
 If a candle burns too slowly, it will not replenish fragrance sufficiently to keep an area filled with the rich aromas.
 Of course, we don’t want our candles to burn too fast, either.
 That is why we take great care to select the proper size and style of wick to produce the best burning, most richly scented candles available.

 When burning, please allow the candle to burn long enough to melt the entire surface of the candle.
 This will generate the full rich fragrance of the candle.
 Our typical 3″ diameter candles will need to burn for at least 3-4 hours, especially with the first burn, to melt all the way across the top.
+Our candles are designed for an optimal burn with an ambient temperature greater than 68 degrees Fahrenheit.

 Votive